On approximations of Feynman path integrals: 3 The proof of the main theorem

 \chapter{3 The proof of the main theorem}

 This section is the proof of the main theorem and thus we assume that Assumptions 1-4 hold (or at least Assumptions 1, 2 and 4).
-The proof is a straight forward calculation which goes through stages that will give also information of the second version of Feynman path integral (i.e. the limit of the expression (1)).
-I will point this out when it happens.
+The proof is a straight forward calculation.
+In the end of Section 3.1, I will return to the $lim_{p\rightarrow\infty}$ problem that we discussed in the end of Section 1.1.
 We start with the case when $\d$ is a constant function.